JackMatusiewicz/TracerTalk/slides.md

 # Shapes
 This ray tracer will support two types of objects, spheres and planes.

-* Planes are an infinite sheet that can be uniquely defined by a point on the surface and the normal at that point
+* Planes are infinite sheets that can be uniquely defined by a point on the surface and the normal at that point
 * Spheres are a set of points that are a distance, r, away from a center point, c.

 ---